Sony Xperia 1 II review: For phone filmmakers, these cameras will be hard to beat

 The left side of the phone has no buttons and is relatively flat meaning that the phone can stand on its own... mostly.

-Unlike other apps that offer video centric controls, Cinema Pro has a detailed yet approachable layout.
+Unlike other apps that offer video-centric controls, Cinema Pro has a detailed yet approachable layout.
 Its minimal menus are very straightforward and all major settings are available at a glance.
-Things like shutter angle, ISO, manual focusing are simple to adjust and you can automate a focus pull between two subjects -- which is such a pleasure to watch.
+Things like shutter angle, ISO and manual focusing are simple to adjust, and you can automate a focus pull between two subjects -- which is such a pleasure to watch.

 Videos are recorded in an H.265 codec with 10-bit color.
 4K video out of the Cinema Pro app is sharp, especially off the main 24mm camera.
-Resolution and frame rates top out at 4K 60fps or HD at 120fps.
-I should note that since Cinema Pro videos have a 2.39:1 aspect ratio, it doesn't actually record at full 4K UHD.
-Instead, you have to use the native Xperia camera app to capture true UHD in a 16:9 aspect ratio.
+Resolution and frame rates top out at 4K at 60 frames per second or HD at 120 fps.
+I should note that since Cinema Pro videos have a 2.39:1 aspect ratio, it doesn't actually record at full 4K.
+Instead, you have to use the native Xperia camera app to capture true 4K in a 16:9 aspect ratio.

 There are times I went to reshoot a scene and had to guess what my settings were for the original take.
-Access to ISO and shutter speed metadata for clips I already shot, even if it is only available in the project file, would be another great tool.
+Access to ISO and shutter-speed metadata for clips I already shot, even if it's only available in the project file, would be another great tool.
 Adding a histogram to the Cinema Pro app (instead of just the Photo Pro app), and additional tools like a waveform and zebras would all be helpful, too.

 Photo Pro app and Eye AF transform the Xperia 1 II into a mirrorless camera

-When we think about phones that take great photos, like the iPhone 11 Pro or Google Pixel 4, they stand out because they can capture a moment, process it and optimize it to create a single picture that looks as outstanding as possible.
-After you tap the shutter button the phone's computational photography chops does the rest.
+When we think about phones that take great photos, such as the iPhone 11 Pro or Google Pixel 4, they stand out because they can capture a moment, process it and optimize it to create a single picture that looks as outstanding as possible.
+After you tap the shutter button, the phone's computational photography does the rest.
 For many people, that's all they ever want out of a phone camera.

 But for people like me who want more creative control, the Xperia 1 II is a real damn treat.
 I get access to advanced controls and can interact with them like a regular camera.

-If you are already into the Sony Alpha camera ecosystem the Photo Pro app will immediately look familiar because it essentially mimics a Sony Alpha camera.
+If you're already into the Sony Alpha camera ecosystem, the Photo Pro app will immediately look familiar, because it essentially mimics a Sony Alpha camera.
 There are controls for metering, focus, exposure compensation and more.
 I can dial in shutter speed and ISO and there's even an onscreen histogram and horizon level.

 The best feature is Eye AF which is an autofocus tool borrowed from the $3,500 Sony A9 camera.
 Eye AF can identify a face in your frame and then lock in on your subject's eye.
 It is jaw-dropping how well this works on the Xperia.